reumandc/TomAnderson_WIdeer/README.md

     checkpoint("2018-08-31",checkpointLocation = "./")

 The `checkpoint` package then automatically scans through other files looking for other required R packages.
 It then downloads and installs the newest versions of those packages available on the given date.
 This helps ensure that re-compiling the document uses _exactly_ the same code that was originally used.
 This can take some time on first run (you are warned) but it is faster on subsequent runs because the packages are already installed.
 This also means that R package dependencies should only be the `checkpoint` package, since that package should scan for other packages and install them locally.
+Quite a few MB disk space are used (200-300).

 ### Dependencies on `pandoc`